World stocks up, dollar dips as Fed officials calm inflation fears

 The bounce, extending a late recovery in the prior session, interrupted a three-day rout for stocks globally, amid market jitters over accelerating U.S. inflation.

-The MSCI World Index, a broad gauge of equity markets globally, was up 0.4% in early European trading, adding to Thursday’s 0.4% gains after a loss of more than 4% since the start of the week.
+The MSCI World Index (.MIWD00000PUS), a broad gauge of equity markets globally, was up 0.4%, clawing back some more of the week's losses, which stand at just under 3%.

-After a higher than expected inflation print had spooked markets earlier in the week, Fed official Christopher Waller signalled overnight that rates would not rise until policymakers either see inflation above target for a long time or excessively high inflation.
+After a higher than expected inflation print had spooked markets earlier in the week, Fed official Christopher Waller signalled overnight that rates would not rise until policymakers either see inflation above target for a long time or a situation of excessively high inflation.

 "Stocks with more attractive valuations and slower growth will do well in a higher interest rate environment.
 Investors will do well focusing on valuation this year even if interest rates do not surprise on the upside."